GitHub Icon Image

 Summary

-Another example how you can delete all Microsoft 365 Groups and SharePoint Online sites in your development environment.
+This script sample shows how you can delete Microsoft 365 Groups and associated SharePoint Online sites in your development environment.

 Warning